Bill Of The Month: $4,836 Charge For Laughing Gas During Childbirth Is No Joke

 "I was just tired of dealing with it," she said.
 "I had a newborn.
 I was breastfeeding, and I didn't want to have it hanging over my head anymore."
 Still, she was appalled that an uncomplicated birth could end up costing so much.
 "How many people have given birth at this hospital and have paid it in cash or whatever just because they didn't know?" she asked.

-The takeaway: Nitrous oxide used during labor and delivery does not have a standardized charge or code, which is surprising considering there are medical charge codes for just about everything — including being pecked by a chicken or getting sucked into a jet engine.
+The takeaway: Nitrous oxide used during labor and delivery does not have a standardized charge or code, which is surprising considering that there are medical charge codes for just about everything — including being pecked by a chicken or getting sucked into a jet engine.

-Prices, and billing methods, for childbirth can vary widely among hospitals.
+Prices and billing methods for childbirth can vary widely among hospitals.
 Some hospitals may offer a price that includes items like an epidural, use of a birthing tub, breastfeeding education and nitrous, if desired and needed.
 Others will charge for each item — sometimes a lot and sometimes by the minute.

-Kerrschneider said she didn't think to ask about charges for nitrous oxide, considering her own hospital charged so little for the service.
+Kerrschneider said she didn't think to ask about charges for nitrous oxide, considering that her own hospital charged so little for the service.

 Before you decide where to have your baby — before any elective hospitalization — ask for an all-inclusive estimate and a pricing breakdown, and be sure you understand how the hospital calculates its bills.